 Individual programmes allow you to identify a study-abroad experience suited to your education goals.
 In the past, successful applicants have participated in short-term exchange opportunities, research abroad, internships and more.

-We are looking for organizations that can shift the dial for New Zealanders to broaden their horizons, connect with the world and build meaningful relationships overseas that benefit New Zealanders as a whole.
+We are looking for organisations that can shift the dial for New Zealanders to broaden their horizons, connect with the world and build meaningful relationships overseas that benefit New Zealanders as a whole.

 Resources for groups